fhasnur/task-tracker/README.md

 ## Installation

-To use the GitHub Activity CLI, you need to have Go installed on your machine.
+To use the Task Tracker CLI, you need to have Go installed on your machine.

 **Clone the Repository:**
 ```bash